 02 of 08

-- Location: Just over 2 hours north of Udaipur, in Rajasthan's Rajsamand district.
+- Location: Just over two hours north of Udaipur, in Rajasthan's Rajsamand district.
 Haldi Ghati, where the great battle involving Maharana Pratap took place, is a popular stop along the way.

 - Opening Times: Sunrise until sunset, daily.

-- Ticket Cost: 200 rupees for foreigners, 15 rupees for Indians.
-The sound and light show costs 100 rupees.
+- Ticket Cost: 300 rupees for foreigners, 25 rupees for Indians.

 - Tours: Private Day Trip to Kumbhalgarh from Udaipur